 Hey there!
-I’m Emilay, a person with many different compartments in her life, and an expert at keeping them all separate.
-I am writing a series of books about each of those different compartments.
+I’m Emilay, a person with many different compartments in her life, and an expert at keeping them separate.
+I am writing a series of books about those different compartments.

 Since I was about five years old, others have labeled me a Pollyanna.
-Today, not so much.
+Today, that label doesn't suit me.

-I happen to be a kind person, an honest person, an empathic person, and a person who loves all animals with no exceptions, unless you count spiders as animals.
+I'm a kind person, an honest person, an empathic person, and a person who loves all animals with no exceptions, unless you count spiders as animals.
 I avoid being a cat lady by having no more than two cats at any time.
-I am an author, a mental health patient, a long-term survivor of AIDS, a drug addict, a comic, and a person of deep spirituality, with an extremely open mind and a strong belief that anything is possible, literally.
+I'm an author, a mental health patient, a long-term survivor of AIDS, a drug addict, a comic, and a person of deep spirituality, with an extremely open mind and a strong belief that anything is possible, literally.
 I was born into the Jewish faith.
 I love God and angels.
 I study and practice bits of Buddhism.
-I enjoy what I know of the Islamic faith and want to be a Muslim, so I wear a hijab during Ramadan.
+I'm intrigued with the Islamic faith and want to be a Muslim, so I wear a hijab during Ramadan.
 I love Jesus and dead ascended masters.
 I’m not picky about who I pray to all day, I just like to think someone is listening.
 I love magic and Mt.
 Shasta.
 I read oracle cards.
-I believe in the afterlife.
-I believe in heaven.
+I believe in heaven and the afterlife.
 I joke almost daily about going to hell for thinking bad thoughts about my sister.

-I’ve been quasi married twice—once to a mama’s boy for a blink of an eye; and once to a criminal and psychopath for way too many blinks, who is constantly in and out of prison.
+I’ve been quasi married twice—once to a mama’s boy for a blink of an eye; and once to a criminal and psychopath who's constantly in and out of prison for way too many blinks.
 I’ve been an atheist, a whore, an exchange student, and an inmate.
 I spent four months living in a half-way house with the most interesting characters.
 I’ve had a heart attack.
-I grew up in a home where my marvelous amazing self was less than appreciated, but who didn’t?
+I grew up in a home where my marvelous amazing self was less than appreciated.
+But then, who didn’t?

-If you happen to find any of the above interesting, please check out my books called, The Emilay Series.
+If you find any of the above interesting, please check out my books called, The Emilay Series.

 Thank you, and have a lovely day!